-- Planning to expand mealtimes and creating shifts for separate groups to provide better social distancing practices during mealtimes.
+- Expanded mealtimes and shifts for separate groups and establishing consistent eating areas to provide better social distancing practices during mealtimes.

-- Analyzing our food preparation procedures at Week of Hope and make necessary changes to ensure food safety since youth groups usually help prepare meals for each other.
+- We are analyzing our food preparation procedures at Week of Hope and making necessary changes to ensure food safety since youth groups usually help prepare meals for each other.

 Large group gatherings

-- Creating multiple evening program times in shifts and conducting program outside (weather permitting) for separate groups to provide better social distancing practices during program times.
+- Multiple evening program times and shifts.
+Potentially conducting the program outside where appropriate and weather permitting to provide better social distancing.

-- Potentially eliminating the option for residents to attend our Friday evening programs at Workcamps to decrease exposure of anyone who may be at higher risk including our elderly residents.
+- Unfortunately, residents will not attend our Friday evening programs at Workcamps to decrease exposure of anyone who may be at higher risk including our elderly residents.

 - Limiting the amount of interaction with people at all work and project sites, including during devotions, for the safety of people at higher risk, especially our elderly residents.